Mrinalini Mukherjee Foundation

 Work in progress as the large scale mural unfolds in the basement, adapting to the scale of the project for the Mahatma Gandhi Institute in Mauritius, 1976.
 (View more details about this item in a popup).

-Mrinalini with Budhia, who assisted Mrinalini for years loyally with her sculptures- in preparing and dying strands of wholesale bought hemp, sunn or sisal, and also in the actual knotting and weaving over the years.
+Mrinalini with Budhia, who assisted with her sculptures for years- in preparing and dying strands of wholesale bought hemp, sunn or sisal, and also in the actual knotting and weaving.

 • Khirki Studio Experiments